-Horses rarely develop gastrointestinal disease similar to that occurring in dogs (see Lung and Airway Disorders of Horses: Diagnosing Lung and Airway Disorders in Horses).
+Horses rarely develop gastrointestinal disease similar to that occurring in dogs.
 Horses with gastrointestinal pythiosis may have signs of gastrointestinal obstruction, weight loss, poor appetite, diarrhea, and acute abdominal pain.
 In other horses, gastrointestinal disease may be unaccompanied by signs of generalized illness.

 A diagnosis may be based on the appearance of the distinctive lesions and confirmed by identification of the organism in infected tissues.
 Surgical removal of lesions, antifungal treatment, treatment directed at the immune system, or a combination of these may be recommended to treat affected horses.
 The outlook is guarded, but timely recognition and treatment may lead to a more successful outcome.
 Other factors that influence the outlook include the size and location of lesions and the length of infection.

-Phaeohyphomycosis is a general term for an infection by any of a number of funguses of the family Dematiaceae.
+Phaeohyphomycosis is a general term for an infection by any of a number of fungi of the family Dematiaceae.
 This type of fungal infection is uncommon in horses.
-The funguses known to cause phaeohyphomycosis have been recovered from decaying vegetative matter and soil all over the world.
+The fungi known to cause phaeohyphomycosis have been recovered from decaying vegetative matter and soil all over the world.
 Infection may result when the fungus enters the body at the site of an injury.

 Rhinosporidiosis is a chronic infection, primarily of the lining of the nasal passages and occasionally of the skin.
-It is caused by the fungus Rhinosporidium seeberi.
+It is caused by the fungus Rhinosporidium seeberiand is rarely fatal.
 Uncommon in North America, it is seen most often in India, Africa, and South America.
 This disease is not considered transmissible.